Nationals vs. Blue Jays Player Props Betting Odds

 Meneses Stats

-- Meneses enters this matchup looking to extend his five-game hit streak.
-During his last five outings he is hitting .333 with three doubles and seven RBI.
+- Meneses heads into this game looking to extend his six-game hit streak.
+During his last 10 games he is batting .333 with three doubles, a walk and eight RBI.

 Meneses Recent Games